KPCOFGS/ArcGIS_Map_Copy/README.md

 <br>

-**To setup with git, open the terminal and use the following the commands:**
+**To setup with git, open the terminal and perform the following the commands:**

 ```bash
 git clone https://github.com/KPCOFGS/ARC_GIS_Map_Copy.git